Self-consistent Hubble expansion in exponential teleparallel gravity: confrontation with recent observations: Model and field equations

 \section{Model and field equations}

+In standard cosmology, the large–scale structure of the universe is described by the Friedmann–Lemaître–Robertson–Walker (FLRW) metric, which assumes spatial homogeneity and isotropy.
+The corresponding FLRW spacetime metric takes the form

+where $a(t)$ denotes the cosmological scale factor that determines how spatial distances evolve with cosmic time.
+The corresponding expansion rate is described by the Hubble parameter, defined as $H = \frac{\dot{a}}{a}$, where the overdot represents differentiation with respect to cosmic time $t$.
 The discovery of the universe’s accelerated expansion has significantly redefined modern cosmology, introducing dark energy as a dominant yet elusive component of the cosmic framework.
-Although the standard $\Lambda$CDM model presumes large-scale isotropy and homogeneity, there exists no compelling theoretical or observational justification to assert that these conditions persisted throughout the entirety of cosmic history.
+Although the standard $\Lambda$CDM model presumes large-scale isotropy and homogeneity, there is no compelling theoretical or observational evidence to ensure that such conditions persisted throughout cosmic history.
 Indeed, observations from Type Ia supernovae, the Cosmic Microwave Background (CMB), and large-scale structure indicate that the universe may have undergone anisotropic phases, especially during its early evolutionary stages.

-This motivates the exploration of anisotropic cosmological models, which provide a natural generalisation of the FLRW framework by incorporating directional dependence in the cosmic expansion dynamics.
+This motivates the exploration of anisotropic cosmological models, which provide a natural generalisation of the FLRW framework by incorporating directional dependence in the dynamics of cosmic expansion.
 Such models gain particular relevance when coupled with dynamical dark energy components, such as scalar fields, as they facilitate a more comprehensive understanding of cosmic acceleration, structure formation, and potential departures from the cosmological principle.
 Consequently, the investigation of anisotropic cosmologies incorporating dark energy is both theoretically well-founded and observationally significant.
-By inspiring this in this article, we consider a time-dependent, plane-symmetric anisotropic spacetime of the form

-where $h,s$ are function of time ($t$) only.
-Several researchers have worked with this metric across various domains of cosmology.
-Specifically, Mishra \cite{a5}, Aditya et al.\cite{a6}, Shamir and Saeed \cite{a7} and Rao and Vinutha \cite{a8} have analyzed a range of cosmological models within the framework of different theories of gravity. \\ The vierbein associated with the above metric is $e^{A}_{i}=\text{diag}\big(e^{h}, e^{h}, re^{h}, se^{h}\big)$, using this vierbein, the torsion of equation \eqref{g9} is Moreover, in the present work, we consider the stress–energy–momentum tensor is taken to represent a perfect fluid, given by
+Among such models, the Bianchi type-I spacetime represents the simplest homogeneous but anisotropic generalisation of the FLRW metric.
+It is characterized by a diagonal metric with three independent directional scale factors, allowing different expansion rates along mutually orthogonal spatial directions.
+Motivated by these considerations, in this article, we consider a time-dependent Bianchi type-I spacetime of the form

+where $a_1(t)$, $a_2(t)$, and $a_3(t)$ are directional scale factors depending only on cosmic time $t$.
+Several researchers have investigated this spacetime in various cosmological contexts (see, Ref.~\cite{Sharif:2009, Koussour:2022}).